 Day 3: This is a relatively short day, taking us onto a ridge that will wriggle its' way toward the summit.
-Large tarns (lakes left behind by the retreating glaciers that once spilled down from the summit), dot the landscape and rugged peaks now jut from ridge line to ridge line.
-The promonant "Dogs Tooth" (a large and high rocky outcrop) can be seen today.
+Large tarns (lakes left behind by the retreating glaciers that once spilled down from the summit) dot the landscape and rugged peaks now jut from ridgeline to ridgeline.
+The prominent "Dogs Tooth" (a large and high rocky outcrop) can be seen today.
 We will end up sleeping in a small gully at approximately 3800m asl.

 Day 4: This is base camp day.
 Back up onto the ridge towards two 4000m peaks, but these are not the summit.
 Mt Giluwe is hidden behind these giants, so we head down into a vast grassy valley, through a boggy landscape, around the giants and into another valley that is enormous.
 One can only imagine the glacier that once ground its' way down this valley from the summit.
 And there it is, to our left, the summit of Giluwe.
 We will make camp near a small bush outcrop, preparing ourselves for the following days summit trek.
 Camp is at 3900m asl.

 Day 5: Summit Day.
 We will rise early and head out along a very narrow trail through the grassland to the saddle that connects the Giluwe Summit with the two other 4000m peaks.
-Once on the Saddle at ust over 4000m we can see down into an enormous valley on the southern slopes.
+Once on the Saddle at just over 4000m we can see down into an enormous valley on the southern slopes.
 High cliffs prevail and that route does not look inviting.
-We will continue on up a narrow and steap gully resting only 150m below the summit.
-From there, there is a little scamble across a short exposed ridge (approximately 5m long) and then with a grab of grassey tufts, we scramble to the summit with unsurpassed 360 degree views of the PNG Highlands.
-Mt Wilhelm and Kabangama can be seen to the east and north east.
+We will continue on up a narrow and steep gully resting only 150m below the summit.
+From there, there is a little scramble across a short exposed ridge (approximately 5m long) and then with a grab of grassy tufts, we scramble to the summit with unsurpassed 360 degree views of the PNG Highlands.
+Mt Wilhelm and Kabangama can be seen to the east and northeast.

 Once we have reached the summit it is back to base camp for a rest.
 The remainder of the day is at our leisure.

-Day 7: This side of the mountain has only just opened and as such the trail is almost non existant.
-It is pristine cloud and rain forest, but after several hours of making our way through we will overnight in a newly constructed guest house on the southern slopes of Mt Giluwe.
+Day 7: This side of the mountain has only just opened and as such the trail is almost non existent.
+It is pristine cloud and rainforest, but after several hours of making our way through we will overnight in a newly constructed guest house on the southern slopes of Mt Giluwe.